 - Analyze requirements coverage and change impact

-In this section you describe how this product relates to the others elements of the system, for example if it is an element of the larger system.
-You can put here requirements for User interfaces, System interfaces, Hardware interfaces, Software interfaces, Communications interfaces, Memory constraints etc.
+1.3 Product Perspective.
+Describe how the product relates to other elements of the system, for example whether it is part of a larger system.
+You can include requirements for user interfaces, system interfaces, hardware interfaces, software interfaces, communication interfaces, and memory constraints.

-For example: The application runs on the latest version of Chrome or Firefox browser on Windows, Linux, and Mac.
+1.3.1 System Interfaces.
+List each system interface and identify the software functionality that accomplishes the system requirement.
+For example: the application runs on the latest version of Chrome or Firefox on Windows, Linux, and Mac.

 1.3.2 User Interfaces.
-List the logical characteristics of all interfaces between the users and the software product — for instance, GUI standards and sample screen images
+List the logical characteristics of every interface between users and the software, for instance GUI standards and sample screen images.

-Link this section to Section 2 of the Needs document (User Stories).
+1.4 Product Functions.
+Link this section to Section 2 of the Needs document (user stories).

 2. Requirements

 2.1 Functions.
 This section describes functional requirements.
-Every function should be linked to Needs, Tests, and Architecture documentation and sometimes it is convenient to linked it with the task in Jira.
+Every function should link to the Needs, Tests, and Architecture documentation, and it is often convenient to link it to a task in Jira.

-This is how it looks like in Reqview tool
+Here is how it looks in the Reqview tool:

-- Efficiency: Little to no setbacks for user and quickly-accomplishable goals.
+- Efficiency: few setbacks and quickly achievable goals.

-- Intuitiveness: Easy-to-learn interface with simple navigation.
-All headings, buttons, and error messages are easy to understand.
+- Intuitiveness: an easy-to-learn interface with simple navigation, where headings, buttons, and error messages are easy to understand.

-- Low perceived workload: The interface appears simple to use and isn't intimidating, frustrating, or demanding.
+- Low perceived workload: the interface feels simple to use rather than intimidating, frustrating, or demanding.

 2.3 Performance Requirements.
-Performance requirements define how well the software system accomplishes certain functions under specific conditions.
-Examples include the software's speed of response, throughput, execution time, and storage capacity.
-The service levels comprising performance requirements are often based on supporting end-user tasks.
-Like most quality attributes, performance requirements are key elements in the design and testing of a software product.
-For example, some performance requirements include:
+Performance requirements define how well the system accomplishes certain functions under specific conditions, such as response speed, throughput, execution time, and storage capacity.
+They are usually based on supporting end-user tasks and are key to the design and testing of the product.
+Examples include:

 - Database requirements